KelianP/RYMV-WA/README.md

 # RYMV-WA
-The sequences analysed here are available on Genbank.
-The articles referenced below listed the scientists who obtained these sequences.
+The sequences analysed in this study are available on Genbank.
+The articles referenced below list the scientists who obtained these sequences.

 Rivers and landscape ecology of a plant virus, Rice yellow mottle virus along the Niger Valley